An introduction to $p$-adic $L$-functions: The Kubota-Leopoldt -adic -function

 \subsection{Restriction to $\Zp^\times$}

 Recall from the introduction that we want the $p$-adic analogue of the Riemann zeta function to be a measure on $\Zp^\times$, not all of $\Zp$.
-We have already defined a restriction operator in equation (\ref{res to Zp}), which on Mahler transforms acts as $1 - \varphi\circ\psi$. \begin{proposition} We have
+We have already defined a restriction operator in equation (\ref{res to Zp}), which on Mahler transforms acts as $1 - \varphi\circ\psi$.
+We begin with a short but important property of the measure $\mu_a$.